Present

 Posters

-Pins for pinning up your poster will be available on the poster boards.
+Pins for pinning up your poster will be available on poster boards.
 If you need additional pins, please check the tables set up around the room.

 Please refrain from bringing large bags with you.
 Large bags and other items can cause obstructions that prevent event attendees from easily navigating the poster session.